Barron's: History

 The magazine has been published by Dow Jones & Company since 1921.
 The magazine is named after Clarence W. Barron, an influential figure to Dow Jones and a founder of modern financial journalism.
 Dow Jones also publishes The Wall Street Journal.
 In 1990, color was introduced to the magazine and full color in January 1996.
 Barron's introduced a two-section version of the paper on March 7, 1994.

 Barrons.com was launched in 1996 as part of WSJ.com.
 In 2005, following "its first redesign in nearly 11 years" Barron's relaunched as a standalone product, months after their first Financial Advisor conference.

 In September 2008, Barron's acquired the Winner's Circle Organization.
 In September 2009, Barron's launched Penta as a new section.
-The section targets "pentamillionaires", individuals with at least $5 million in assets, with financial advice.
+The section targets "penta-millionaires" (individuals with at least $5 million in assets) with financial advice.

 Employees

 Famous former and current editors, publishers, and journalists of the magazine include: